 Requesting Residence Preferences

 All new single students will automatically be housed in one of our residence halls.
 You have the option of requesting your preferred roommate, residence hall, or floor.
 In addition, if you require any ADA accommodations, please request these at your earliest convenience.
 You may send your preferences by submitting this form.
 Housing requests must be submitted by May 15th.
 In addition, if you require any ADA accommodations, please email Gayla Gates (firstname.lastname@example.org) at your earliest convenience.

-While we cannot always guarantee your request, the Residence Life staff will work hard to do so as space is available.
+We cannot always guarantee your request.
+The Residence Life staff will work hard to do so as space is available.

 Married students are not required to live on campus.
 If you are interested in receiving more information regarding married housing on campus or an application, please contact Residence Life at (312) 329-4189 or email email@example.com.